binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 Account expiration is optional: if a date is not provided, the corresponding field will be empty and the account will never expire.
 This is the usual condition for accounts.
-It makes sense to set an expiration date for accounts which are bound to be temrinated unless some manual process is enacted.
+It makes sense to set an expiration date for accounts which are bound to be terminated unless some manual process is enacted.
 For example, an external contractor may have its account bound to expire when its contract expires.